History of the Jews in Gaza: 21st century

 After the 2005 Israeli disengagement from Gaza, Israel closed off the Gaza Strip to Israelis.
 (Egypt has mostly kept its crossing closed and argues Israel must decide who may enter).

 2023-2025 Gaza War

 Israeli troops invaded and occupied Gaza City during the Gaza war in which they temporarily installed menorahs for the Hanukkah holiday in the Shuja'iyya neighborhood and in the nearby city of Beit Hanoun.

 Under the terms of the Gaza war peace plan that went into effect on 10 October 2025, Israeli forces withdrew from Gaza City, and the 20 living Israeli hostages, all Jewish, were released by Hamas on October 13.
 Thus, there are no known Jews present in Gaza City as of this date.
+Israeli military personnel within the Gaza Strip have withdrawn to an area demarcated by the Yellow Line, which puts 53 percent of the Gaza Strip under Israeli control.

+On 18 December 2025, nearly two dozen activists of the Nachala settlement organization crossed into Gaza, planting flags near the site of the Morag and Kfar Darom settlements.
+They were arrested and expelled from the Gaza Strip by the IDF.